Ergus/ArgParseBash/README.md

 The help can be accessed as HELP_ARGS[short].

 There are names restrictions for the script variables as all the variables in bash are public by default.
-Also for simplicity, please read the script.
+Also, for simplicity, please read the script.

-These names are forbidden because we use them internally and they are public variables.
+These names are forbidden because we use them internally, and they are public variables.

 + ARGS: asociative array with the values, index *short* name